 - Mechanical operations: e.g. crushing of solids, sedimentation

-Note that these processes overlap i.e. they are interrelated.
-For example: Evaporation is both a heat transfer as well as a mass transfer operation as it involves the transfer of both heat and mass.
+A good example of how unit operations and unit processes overlap is evaporation.
+It is both a heat transfer as well as a mass transfer operation as it involves the transfer of both heat and mass.

 Chemical processes are capable of eliminating the pollution and toxicity that is caused by it.
-But how?
-Paul Anastas and Julie Zimmerman developed 12 principles of green engineering.
-These can be found in Env.
+They are their own problems and they are their own solutions.
+Paul Anastas and Julie Zimmerman developed the 12 principles of green engineering and can be found in Env.
 Sci. and Tech., 37, 5, 94A-101A, 2003 or at ACS.
 These are similar to the 12 principles of green engineering because Chemistry and Chemical Engineering are interdependent on each other.
-Both of them can be viewed side-by-side here.

 Green chemistry is the design of chemical products and processes that reduce or eliminate the use and generation of hazardous substances.
 Whereas, green engineering is the development and commercialization of industrial processes that are economically feasible and reduce the risk to human health and the environment.

-- Safety of the process: It should be safe to carry out throughout its production line.
+- Safety: Processes should be inherently safe to carry out throughout its production cycle.

 Optimization of heat is crucial for energy savings.
 Energy savings mean fuel savings.
 Fuel savings mean less greenhouse gas emissions.
 Pinch Technology provides such a thermodynamically based optimization methodology for energy saving in processes.